jacentino/SqlFun/README.md

 SqlFun is a tool for writing data access code in F# functional way.
 It's fast, type safe and gives you all powers of SQL, no custom query language constraints you.
-It's also lightweight, you nedd to know a general idea and few functions (and, of course SQL).
+It's also lightweight, you need to know a [general idea](https://github.com/jacentino/SqlFun/wiki/Basic-concepts) and few functions (and, of course SQL).

 ## Features
 * All ADO.NET providers available